Common Course Numbering

 What is Common Course Numbering (CCN)?

-It’s a statewide initiative requiring California community colleges to use the same course number and prefix for equivalent transfer-level courses.
+Rooted in legislation in California (AB1111) it’s a statewide initiative requiring California community colleges to use the same course number and prefix for select courses that may be transfer-level, general education, and high enrolled.
+The courses are identified in three phases.

 Does this mean I have to retake any classes?